 De-Warp or Warp Stabilization

 Warping happens for many reasons, like lens distortion, lens perspective, fish-eye lenses, etc. Correcting this is not easy.
-Warping also refers to temporal distortion, like shaky footage, etc. The software that handles both efficiently is Adobe After Effects
+Warping also refers to temporal distortion, like shaky footage, etc. The software that handles both efficiently is Adobe After Effects, which includes the Warp Stabilizer plug-in, among others.

 If there was one supreme way to convert video into the film-look somebody would have found it by now.
 Camera manufacturers have done the next best thing, which is design cameras that shoot like film.